MLuqmanBR/MLuqmanBR/README.md

-# Hi there, I'm Muhammad Luqman 👋
+# Hi there, I'm Mohammed Luqman 👋

 ## About Me
 I'm a passionate software developer with a strong interest in machine learning and artificial intelligence.
 I love exploring new technologies, building projects, and contributing to open source.